Skip to content

 • Beef – You can use 80/20, 85/15, 90/10, or 94/6 ground beef from any meat cut.

-• Cheese – Parmigiano Reggiano or Pecorino Romano can be used in meatballs, and provolone or mozzarella works for the sandwich.
+• Cheese – Parmigiano Reggiano or Pecorino Romano are all great in meatballs, and provolone or mozzarella works for the sandwich.

 • Oil – Olive or avocado oil is best for frying meatballs.